Joao-Luz/elect-chain/README.md

     The second thread tries to find a solution to the challenge and, when one is found, publishes to the broker and goes to voting.
 This thread also spaws n processes to perform a parallel mining of the seed, with n being the number of available cores.

-5. **Voting**
-All users must wait for everyone's vote for the current solution.
+5. **Voting**: All users must wait for everyone's vote for the current solution.
 If the majority (i.e., at least 6 people) vote yes, all peers update the internal table containing the transactions and returns to a new challenge.
 Else, return to the `running` process.

+## Usage

+To run an instance of the peer, do:

+    $ python peer.py [broker_address]

+There is also a testing script `launch_clients.sh` that will launch the required 10 instances and run the system locally.

 ## Explanation video